zkq1986/HDP/README.md

 The program is primary added perplexity computing method based on Arnim Bleier¡¯s Java Gibbs sampler for the HDP.

-Readme content in Arnim Bleier¡¯s program£º
+Readme content in Arnim Bleier's program:

 This is a Java 1.6 implementation of a Chinese Restaurant Franchise Gibbs Sampler, a Bayesian Nonparametric [Topic model](http://www.cs.princeton.edu/~blei/topicmodeling.html) fitter.